 - See which projects are in progress and which ones are complete

 - See that teams need what resources for the project and how they are related

 Portfolio Management With Kanban

-Epics in kanban are used to represent features, tasks, and other portfolio items.
+Epics in kanban help represent features, tasks, and other portfolio items.

-- Prioritizing portfolio items to understand where development effort should be made.
+- Prioritizing portfolio items to understand where to put development efforts.

-- Managing portfolio items by determining what should be done next or if any work on a portfolio item is being stalled for some reason, which may require taking corrective steps like removing impediments that block progress.
+- Managing portfolio items by determining what to do next or if any portfolio item is pending for some reason.
+It may require taking corrective steps like removing impediments that block progress.

 Who Is Responsible for Managing the Portfolio Kanban?

 Team members are not assigned any roles in kanban.
 As much as it is a shared responsibility, epic owners are primarily responsible for managing the portfolio kanban.

 Remember that, in a scaled agile framework (SAFe), the role of an epic owner is ‘assumed’ by an individual rather than assigned as a job title.
 Epic owners only succeed when collaborating effectively with other team members and groups.